kstenerud/ubuntu-maintainers-handbook/PackageBuilding.md

 #### Create the PPA archive

 Go to your launchpad page (https://launchpad.net/~your-username) and click "Create a new PPA".
 Give it a name such that you'll remember what it's about in a few months.
-A useful form is `release-package-issue-launchpad_bug`
+A useful form is `package-type-lpbug-description`:

 For example:

- * **URL:** bionic-postfix-postconf-segfault-1753470
+ * **URL:** postfix-sru-lp1753470-segfault
- * **Display name:** bionic-postfix-postconf-segfault-1753470
+ * **Display name:** postfix-fix-lp1753470-segfault
  * **Description:** (leave it empty)

 Now click "Activate".